sergcpp/Ray/README.md

 Small pathtracing lib created for learning purposes.
 Includes CPU and GPU (OpenCL) backends.
-CPU backends dragging behind now and do not include any shading.
+~~CPU backends dragging behind and do not include any shading.~~ Its fine now, but should be optimized.

 - Full application : https://bitbucket.org/Apfel1994/raydemo